graphql/community-wg/rfcs/ambassador-program/overview-for-ambassadors.md

 ### Ambassador Code of Conduct

-While the wider GraphQL community abides by the [contributor covenant code of conduct](https://graphql.org/codeofconduct/), stronger set of standards is needed for the Ambassador Program.
-This is because the Foundation will be endorsing these people as representatives and experts.
-We can look to the [CNCF Ambassador Program Standards of Excellence](https://www.cncf.io/people/ambassadors/program-standards/) as a good indicator of what this should be.
-The beginnings of a document is here, see [standards-of-excellence.md](./standards-of-excellence.md)
+While the wider GraphQL community abides by the [contributor covenant code of conduct](https://graphql.org/codeofconduct/), a stronger set of standards is used for the Ambassador Program.
+This is because the Foundation endorses Ambassadors as representatives and leaders; the Standards of Excellence are designed to provide a set of guidelines and best practices for engaging with the GraphQL Foundation and broader community.
+This makes it easier for Ambassadors to contribute to a positive culture by providing clarity around what and how we create a safe and collaborative environment.
+See [standards-of-excellence.md](./standards-of-excellence.md)

-### Process

-#### Application Process
+### Application Process

-Yearly program
- * 1 year term
-    * Applications open year round
-    * Applications received by a group email address and should be acknowledged swiftly
-    * Applications to be considered by TSC members, select Foundation members and select community working group members.
-Once we have the first cohort of Ambassadors accepted, Ambassadors themselves can also consider the applications.
-    * Applicants need at least one approval and no objections.
-    * A new wave of Ambassadors announced quarterly.
-The first announcement we are hoping can coincide with the GraphQL Conference in September 2025.

-* Applications can be from the prospective Ambassador or a nomination from a community member.
-* Foundation members will be asked to nominate an Ambassador from within their organization, and to nominate a second Ambassador from outside their organization
-* TSC members will be invited to apply when they are welcomed to the TSC
-* The Ambassador term is a year long, Ambassadors will be invited to join again at the end of their term
+Applications are open year-round and are received by a small panel of Foundation and TSC members.
+Once the Ambassadors program is fully up-and-running, Ambassadors will also have the option to review applications.
+The Ambassador term is a year long, Ambassadors who continue to meet the expectations will be invited to join again at the end of their term.

-#### Removal of an Ambassador

-* The Ambassador term is a year long, this gives a natural end to a person's Ambassador role
-* If the Ambassador is found to be breaking the [standards-of-excellence.md](./standards-of-excellence.md), the GraphQL Code of Conduct or the Linux Foundation Events Code of Conduct, the Ambassador role may be removed before the end of their term.
-The Ambassador Program organizers will engage with the Linux Foundation for this process as needed.

-#### Travel expenses

-* Wait for the talk to be accepted through the meetup CfP process
-* Review the talk proposal to ensure alignment with the Program
-* Can the payment be made beforehand rather than in arrears?

-#### Honorarium for content creation

-* Ambassador applies for an honorarium each time, in a process similar to the Community Grant
-* There will be a maximum yearly amount available, paid from the Marketing budget
-* We should publish a guide to the amounts available (once this is agreed)

-### Offboarding and Alumni Network

-Upon completing a successful term, Ambassadors join our Alumni Network:
-* Continued Ambassador Discord channel to answer questions from new Ambassadors.
-* Priority CFP notifications for GraphQL Foundation events
-* Annual Alumni spotlight blog series
-* What else to include here?
+Applications can be from the applicant themselves, or a nomination from another community member.

+A new wave of Ambassadors will be announced quarterly; we are aiming for the first announcement to coincide with the GraphQL Conference in September 2025.

+### Apply

+Are you interested in becoming an official GraphQL Ambassador?

+[Submit your application button]

+Have a question?
+[Contact details]